-So, here is a technique called “Second Line Attention” that I’m sure would be helpful for all the practitioners as it was helpful for me and all who practiced her.
-This exercise is very similar to the practicies suggested in the Buddhist text “Maha Satipetthana Sutta”, but developed a littel bit for the necessities of the modern life.
+So, here is a technique called “Second Line Attention” that I’m surewill be helpful for all the practitioners as it was helpful for me and all who practiced her.
+This exercise is very similar to the practices suggested in the Buddhist text “Maha Satipatthana Sutta”, but developed a little bit for the necessities of the modern life.
 Here is a part of the originaol text:

 “…And again, bhikkus, a bhikkhu (Buddhist monk who has received full ordination) while walking knows “I am walking”, while standing, he knows “I am standing”; while sitting, he knows, “I am sitting”; while lying down he knows, “I am lying down”…”.

 It’s important to understand that in this text the concept “know” (ie. “he knows I am sitting”) is related to the proprety of “feeling”: if you don’t feel yourself sitting, then you don’t “know”.
 So know = being aware.
 Remember that feeling is a core of self observation and self remembering.